- Whiplash Injuries

 - Muscles – are attached to the bones.
 Their job is to control and produce movement and provide stability

-Amongst all this are also nerves which exit the spinal canal to supply various parts of the body.
+Additionally, there are also nerves which exit the spinal canal to supply various parts of the body.

 Any impairments or injury to any of these structures may cause back pain.
 These include: postural stress, muscle strains, ligament sprains, joint sprains, disc problems, nerve irritation, arthritis and weak muscles.
 The pain may be localized to only the back, but may also refer pain down into the buttocks, legs and feet.
 In some cases, symptoms may also include a feeling of numbness, tingling and/or pins and needles.

-Musculoskeletal Physiotherapists have the training to correctly assess the problem and provide safe, effective treatment.
+Most importantly, musculoskeletal physiotherapists are specially trained to correctly assess the problem and provide safe, effective treatment.
 They will obtain a thorough history and perform a thorough examination of all these components listed above to diagnose and classify your back pain.